marijnh/Eloquent-JavaScript/10_modules.md

 {{index [module, resolution], resolution}}

 How such a module name is resolved to an actual program differs by platform.
 The browser treats them as Web addresses, whereas Node.js resolves them to files.
-To run a module, all the other modules it depends on—and the modules _those_ depend on—are loaded, and the exported bindings are made available to the modules that import them.
+When you run a module, all the other modules it depends on—and the modules _those_ depend on—are loaded, and the exported bindings are made available to the modules that import them.

 Import and export declarations cannot appear inside of functions, loops, or other blocks.
-They are immediately resolved when the module is loaded, regardless of how the code in the module executes, and to reflect this they must appear only in the outer module body.
+They are immediately resolved when the module is loaded, regardless of how the code in the module executes.
+To reflect this, they must appear only in the outer module body.

-So a module's interface consists of a collection of named bindings, which other modules that depend on them have access to.
+A module's interface thus consists of a collection of named bindings, which other modules that depend on the module can access.
 Imported bindings can be renamed to give them a new local name using `as` after their name.

 ```
 import {dayName as nomDeJour} from "./dayname.js";